API-Skeletons/doctrine-graphql/README.md

 ```

-This Quickest Start example uses a feature of this library that turns an entire Doctrine schema
+This quickest start example uses a feature of this library that turns an entire Doctrine schema
 into GraphQL without any configuration of the entities by enabling [globalEnable](https://apiskeletons-doctrine-graphql.readthedocs.io/en/latest/config.html#globalenable), intended only for development, in the driver configuration.